VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Benchmark

 The description task evaluates the model's ability to accurately recognize and describe scene information.
 To assess this, we extract scene descriptions from both the model’s output and the ground truth, formatting them for direct comparison.
 We then calculate the cosine similarity $S$ between the SimCSE~\cite{simcse} embeddings of the corresponding scenes.
 Based on this similarity measure, each scene description is assigned a score using Equation~\ref{eq:desc_score}:

-where $S$ is the cosine similarity between the SimCSE~\cite{simcse} embeddings of the corresponding scenes; \( \text{THR}_{\text{low}} \) is the lowest threshold we set to start giving a score; $\sigma$ represents the Sigmoid function.
-The total description score is the average of the score of ``from'' and ``to'' scenes.
+where $S$ is the cosine similarity between the SimCSE~\cite{simcse} embeddings of the corresponding scenes, \( \text{THR}_{\text{low}} \) is the lowest threshold we set to start giving a score, $\sigma$ represents the Sigmoid function.
+The total description score is the average of the scores for the ``from'' and ``to'' scenes.

-Finally, we calculate the overall evaluation score as a weighted sum of the classification score and the normalized description score in Equation~\ref{eq:overall_score}.
+Finally, we calculate the overall evaluation score as a weighted sum of the classification score and the normalized description score as below: